oBreak/oB-twitter-search/README.md

 ### First time setup

 First, create an application at apps.twitter.com.
 This is required to get a valid ID and secret in order to authenticate via OAuth to the Twitter API.
+Note, this requires that you have valid twitter credentials.
+A real or throwaway account is fine.

 Also requires Python 3.x installed with modules `configparser` and `requests` installed.